Building a membership site is a great way for creators to build a stable, recurring revenue stream for their online business.

 So, these are the best membership site platforms available in the market.
 There are a few other options that some creators use but I haven’t mentioned them in this guide because I don’t recommend you use them.

-For example, you can create a membership site using platforms like ClickFunnels and Squarespace but I don’t recommend that you do this because these platforms lack a lot of the essential features you’ll need.
+For example, you can create a membership site using platforms like ClickFunnels, Squarespace, and Wix but I don’t recommend that you do this because these platforms lack a lot of the essential features you’ll need.

 Another platform that has gained a lot of popularity in the past year or so is Kartra.
 It is primarily a sales and marketing platform but it also includes a membership website builder.